CoVR-2: Automatic Data Construction for Composed Video Retrieval: Automatic Triplet Generation and Training

 \textbf{Generating a modification text from paired captions.} In order to generate a modification text between paired videos, we develop and apply a ``modification text generation large language model'' (MTG-LLM) to their corresponding paired captions.
 We describe the MTG-LLM inference process below and then explain its training details.
 The MTG-LLM takes as input two paired captions and generates a modification text that describes the difference between the two captions (see Figure~\ref{fig:method}).
 In detail, the generation is auto-regressive, i.e., we recursively sample from the token likelihood distribution conditioned on the previously generated tokens until an end-of-sentence token is reached.
-Examples of the input-output, and details about the prompt format, which involves concatenating the two captions with a delimiter, can be found in \if\sepappendix1{Section~B.4} \else{Section~\ref{app:subsec:mtg-llm} }\fi of the Appendix\cameraready{ in~\cite{ventura2023covr}}.
+Examples of the input-output, and details about the prompt format, which involves concatenating the two captions with a delimiter, can be found in \if\sepappendix1{Section~C.4} \else{Section~\ref{app:subsec:mtg-llm} }\fi of the Appendix.
 We use top-k sampling~\cite{fan2018hierarchical} for generating the tokens instead of maximum-likelihood methods such as beam search.
 Note that we only generate a single modification text per caption pair for computational efficiency, but the MTG-LLM could be used to generate multiple modification texts per caption pair which could serve as a data augmentation in future work.

 We now describe the training details of the MTG-LLM.
 We start from a LLM pretrained with a next token prediction objective on a Web-scale text dataset, namely LLaMA~\cite{touvron2023llama}.
 We then finetune this LLM for the MTG task on a manually annotated text dataset.
 In particular, we repurpose the editing dataset from InstructPix2Pix~\cite{brooks2022instructpix2pix}, which provides a modification text and a target caption for 700 input captions.
 We augment this dataset with 15 annotations that cover additional cases.
-More details about the additional examples can be found in \if\sepappendix1{Section~B.4} \else{Section~\ref{app:subsec:mtg-llm} }\fi of the Appendix\cameraready{ in~\cite{ventura2023covr}}.
+More details about the additional examples can be found in \if\sepappendix1{Section~C.4} \else{Section~\ref{app:subsec:mtg-llm} }\fi .

 \textbf{Filtering video pairs.} We wish to avoid some modification texts being over-represented in the dataset as it could harm training.
 Hence, if there are more than 10 video pairs associated with the same pair of captions (therefore leading to the same modification text), we only select top 10 video pairs.
 As the CoVR task typically involves similar query-target video pairs, we choose pairs of videos with the highest visual similarity, as measured by the CLIP visual embedding similarity computed at the middle frame of the videos.